tahminarasoli/tahminarasoli.github.io/README.md

 <!-- describe your project -->
 ## Personal info
  I came from Afghanistan, a men dominated country where women confront a lot of challenges by going out to work or study.
 Specially, in the IT domain which is also men dominated field in my country.
 I have been always curious about working in an environment where is no discrimination and everyone has a voice.
-### Demographics
-- Age: 30
--  Gender: Female
--  Occupation: study
--  Married, has no child

 ### Education background
 Bachelor degree from Computer Science faculty Kabul university.
 ### Working experience